libp2p/specs/connections/README.md

 applications to route application-specific protocols to the correct handler functions.

+Each protocol supported by a peer is identified using a unique string called a **protocol id**.
+While any string can be used, the conventional format is a path-like structure containing a short name and a version number, separated by `/` characters.
+For example: `/mplex/1.0.0` identifies version 1.0.0 of the [`mplex` stream multiplexing protocol][mplex]. multistream-select itself has a protocol id of `/multistream/1.0.0`.

+Including a version number in the protocol id simplifies the case where you want to concurrently support multiple versions of a protocol, perhaps a stable version and an in-development version.
+By default, libp2p will route each protocol id to its handler function using exact literal matching of the protocol id, so new versions will need to be registered seperately.
+However, the handler function receives the protocol id negotiated for each new stream, so it's possible to register the same handler for multiple versions of a protocol and dynamically alter functionality based on the version in use for a given stream.

 ### multistream-select

 libp2p uses a protocol called multistream-select for protocol negotiation.
 Below we cover the basics of multistream-select and its use in libp2p.
 For more details, see [the multistream-select repository][mss].

-Each protocol supported by a peer is identified using a unique string called a **protocol id**.
-While any string can be used, the most common and recommended format is a path-like structure containing a short name and a version number, separated by `/` characters.
-For example: `/mplex/1.0.0` identifies version 1.0.0 of the [`mplex` stream multiplexing protocol][mplex]. multistream-select itself has a protocol id of `/multistream/1.0.0`.

 Before engaging in the multistream-select negotiation process, it is assumed that the peers have already established a bidirectional communication channel,